zhangwei2015/IMPre/README.txt

 ######################
 System Requirement

-It runs on 64-bit Linux systems. for 1E6 sequences as input, about maximum 2.5Gb memory would be required.
+It runs on 64-bit Linux systems.
+If takes 1E6 sequences as input for example, about maximum 2.5Gb memory would be required.
-Perl and C need to be installed for you system
+Perl and C need to be installed for you system.

 ######################
 Installation

    1. Before use it, perl(https://www.perl.org/get.html) need to be installed.
-   2. The 'Graph' module is required for the perl version
+   2. The 'Graph' module is required for the perl version.
-   3. The system for C program is required
+   3. The system for C program is required.
    4. Download the IMPre to your directory, uncompress it.